When is is put in English? Uses of was - were

 4. Addition or circumstance, if any.

 At the same time, the verbs am, is, are are not translated into Russian.
-The particle to, which occurs in the text, is also not translated.
+The particle to, which appears in the text, is also not translated.
 It simply refers to the verb.

-In Russian, the same word order can be both in a declarative and in a negative and affirmative sentence.
+In Russian, the same word order can be used both in a declarative sentence and in a negative and affirmative sentence.
 For example: "You love me."
-"Do you love me?", "You love me!".
+“Do you love me?”, “Do you love me!”
 All that distinguishes them is the intonation during pronunciation.

-In English, the interrogative sentence is constructed differently.
-Let's take an example of a declarative sentence and change it into an interrogative one:
+In English, interrogative sentences are constructed differently.
+Let's take an example of a declarative sentence and transform it into an interrogative:

 I am from Moscow.
 I am from Moscow.
-To make the interrogative sentence sound more logical, change the pronoun I to you.
+To make the interrogative sentence sound more logical, let's change the pronoun I to you.
 Are you from Moscow?
 Now the sentence sounds like this: Are you from Moscow?
-The auxiliary verb goes first, followed by the subject and predicate, unchanged.
-Let's build some more interrogative sentences:
+The auxiliary verb comes first, followed by the subject and predicate, without changes.
+Let's build a few more interrogative sentences:

 1. Am I wrong? - I made a mistake?